 Decreased cancer development is also seen in animals given anthocyanins.

-Ellagic acid is another important phytochemical in virtually all of these mini-fruits.
+Ellagic acid is another important phytochemical in virtually all these mini-fruits.

-In animals, it has inhibited development of colon, esophageal, liver, lung and skin cancers stemming from a variety of carcinogens.
+It has inhibited development of colon, esophageal, liver, lung and skin cancers. stemming from a variety of carcinogens.

 An Essential Question Does Remain:

 Do normal portions give us enough phytochemicals to get protective benefits.